nav-ios/mobile-coding-challenge/README.md

 ## Important:
 To run the project on a simulator or a device, select `PodcastViewControllerTests` target.
 To run tests, choose the appropriate test schemes.
+To run all the tests, choose CI scheme.

 ### TDD Flow:
 ```